Adldap2/Adldap2-Laravel/quick-start.md

     <input type="text" class="form-control" name="username" value="{{ old('username') }}">
     ```

 16. You should now be able to login to your Laravel application using LDAP authentication!
+If you check out your database
+  in your `users` table, you'll see that your LDAP account was synchronized to a local user account.
+This means that
+  you can attach data regularly to this user as you would with standard Laravel authentication.

 17. Congratulations, you're awesome.